-Once you’ve calculated your retention rate, you can go on to work out the LTV to predict your users’ future value.
+Once you’ve calculated your mobile app retention rate, you can go on to work out the LTV to predict your users’ future value.

 Now that we’ve discussed what app retention is and how it can be calculated, we can start talking about the matter that’s most important to your business – How to increase your app’s retention rate?

 First things first, start with your retention in mind before even launching the app.

 The holy grail of mobile strategy is getting users addicted to your product, but there are different routes that will lead you there.
 The rise of behavioral psychology gives marketers a new set of tricks that will drive users crazy and drive major sales simultaneously.

 To effectively influence users, a savvy app developer or marketer should become familiar with different methods.
-Here are five practical strategies, some influenced by behavioral psychology and others more traditional, you can take on board to increase your app retention.
+Here are numerous practical strategies, some influenced by behavioral psychology and others more traditional, you can take on board to increase your mobile app retention rate.
 You can even employ the help of a mobile marketing agency to help you along the way.

 With the huge amount of users who abandon an app immediately after downloading it, you need to prove you’re worth their time ASAP.

 Start by asking yourself “What are the best ways to keep the onboarding process simple and intuitive to reduce any potential friction?”

 - Reduce the number of steps to bring users closer to conversion without overwhelming them (e.g. by asking too many questions).